coding-mage/FinSight/README.md

 - Gemini / AI errors: verify `GEMINI_API_KEY` and that the API quota/permissions are valid.
 - Tesseract OCR failures: ensure `eng.traineddata` is present and readable.

-## Tests

-No automated tests are included by default.
-You can run the frontend's `npm test` to start React tests scaffolding.

-## Contact

-If you have questions or need help running the project, open an issue in the repository or contact the maintainers.

 ---

 Happy hacking — this README covers the basics for getting the app running locally.